-While different PCBs have different structures, and even the simplest single-layer PCB has a more complex structure than breadboards.
-The most basic PCB structure contains four layers - PCB substrate, a copper layer, solder mask, and silkscreen.
+Different PCBs have different structures, and even the simplest single-layer PCBs have a more complex structure than breadboards.
+The most basic PCB structure contains four layers - a PCB substrate, a copper layer, a solder mask, and silkscreen/legends.
 The connection is wireless because the copper traces are placed on the board.There are other differences between breadboards and PCBs:

 - Difference 5: PCBs can be rigid, flexible, or rigid-flex, and breadboards are rigid.

-- Difference 6: Breadboards serve only to support components mechanically, and PCBs supports and connect the circuitry mechanically and electrically.
+- Difference 6: Breadboards serve only to support components mechanically, and PCBs support and connect the circuitry mechanically and electrically.

-- Difference 7: Different PCBs servers different functions, such as transferring high-frequency radio signals (high-frequency PCB), heat dissipation ( aluminum PCB), etc. Breadboards have no electrical function.
+- Difference 7: Different PCBs serve different functions, such as transferring high-frequency radio signals (high-frequency PCB), heat dissipation ( aluminum PCB), etc. Breadboards have no electrical function.

 - Difference 8: PCBs look better than breadboards.
 PCBs can be in any color, depending on the silkscreen color, such as green, red, blue, black, yellow, etc. Breadboards look almost all the same - a white plastic board with holes.

-- Difference 9: No one wants to buy your electronic design on a breadboard, instead, a well-assembled PCB, which in fact is a product.
+- Difference 9: No one wants to buy your electronic design on a breadboard, instead, a well-assembled PCB, which is a product.

 Part 4: PCB Or Breadboard, Which is Better

-It is hard to determine which board is best because it all depends on your designing phase and needs.
-Breadboards are cheaper and reusable, so it is your good tool in the early developing stage for circuit test.
-PCBs definitely come in handy when it comes down to making your electronic device permanent.
+It is hard to determine which board is best because it all depends on your design phase and needs.
+Breadboards are cheaper and reusable, so it is a good tool in the early developing stage for circuit tests.
+PCBs come in handy when it comes down to making your electronic device permanent.

 Part 5: How to Turn Breadboards into PCBs

 PCBONLINE has 22 years of experience in advanced PCB fabrication, assembly, and layout.
-So far we've been served many engineers and companies from North America and European countries from these industries:
+So far we've served many engineers and companies from North America and European countries in these industries: